NeuralMMO/neuralmmo.github.io/rst/landing.rst

       Overview:
          This competition track is ideal to showcase your RL skills.
 Successful entrants develop agents that thrive in a massively multiagent environment with potential adversaries, successfully completing assigned tasks.

-         Your RL track objective is to implement a policy for a team of 8 agents that dictates their performance in a new environment.
+         Your RL track objective is to implement an agent policy for that dictates their performance in a new environment.
 Each game starts with your team receiving a randomly generated task.
 If the team completes the task, it earns a point.
 Your team will play thousands of games, each with a new assigned task to complete.
 The team with the highest score wins the competition.

          You have control over the:
            - RL algorithm